-The OEM business, which constitutes the majority of the Group's business, serves automobile manufacturers around the world and supplies a wide range of products, including powertrain systems, electrification systems, sensors and semiconductors, thermal systems, and mobility electronics in automotive parts.
+The OEM business, which constitutes the majority of the Group's business, serves automobile manufacturers around the world and supplies a wide range of products, including Thermal Systems, Powertrain Systems, Mobility Systems, Electrification Systems, and Sensors & Semiconductors in automotive parts.
 Sales to OEM customers may be affected by factors that the Group cannot control, such as the operating results of OEM customers.
 In addition, demands for reduced prices from OEM customers may reduce the Group's profit margins.
 Further, there is a possibility that OEM customers' business downturns, unforeseen contract cancellations, changes in OEM customers procurement policies, and price cuts to satisfy large customers may have an adverse effect on the Group's operating results and financial condition.